Cantech Knowledge Base

 • Rich data structures: It supports strings, lists, sets, sorted sets, hashes, bitmaps, geospatial indexes, and streams.

-• Replication and high availability: Redis® features primary-replica replication with an option for automatic failover and high availability.
+• Replication and high availability: Redis® has primary-replica with an option for automatic failover and high availability.

 Prerequisites